 Environmentally friendly packaging is a key component since we are eating more takeout than ever before.
 Most consumers are more conscious about plastic waste and therefore it is important to aim for cardboard, compostable and locally produced when possible.
 The messaging of your efforts is also key to communicate to customers on the packaging and in regular marketing content.

 Finish with Good Content

 We joined forces with some great photographers and stylists to create animated stop motion ads, gifs and photography assets that help drive traffic to increase sales for the restaurants.
-Without this fun approach to content, no one sees or is encouraged to share the fun elements of your packaging.
+Without this fun approach to restaurant packaging strategy, no one sees or is encouraged to share the fun elements of your packaging.